ericknathan/ericknathan/README-EN.md

 ## Hi there 👋

-My name is Erick Nathan 🚀 and I work as a Front-end Developer, improving my technical knowledge more and more, being prepared to be able to impact more and more lives and routines using programming!
+My name is Erick Nathan 🚀 and I work as a Full-stack Developer, improving my technical knowledge more and more, being prepared to be able to impact more and more lives and routines using programming!

 ### Currently my stack is: